Michael Miller

 PATH = r"FILE_PATH"

-cols_list = [] # List of columns needs from the Excel file, if you do not need them all
+cols_list = [] # List of columns needed from the Excel file, if you do not need them all

-df = pd.read_excel(path, usecols=cols_list) # Remvoe usecols=cols_list if you want to read all columns
+df = pd.read_excel(PATH, usecols=cols_list) # Remove usecols=cols_list if you want to read all columns

 3. Call the gs_update function to import the dataframe to Google Sheets

-The final step for importing is the using the gs_update to access the Google Sheets API through gspread library.
+The final step for importing is using the gs_update function to access the Google Sheets API through the gspread library.

 gs_update(df)